Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Introduction

-We test a network incorporating our novel layers on two different classification tasks: a benchmark on synthetic graphs and the classification of Alzheimer's disease from triangle meshes of the right hippocampus.
-Our method outperforms its competition in both cases.
-We find that our layers lead to fast learning, even with smaller data sets.
-The code to reproduce the experiments will be made public upon acceptance.
+We test a network incorporating our novel layers on two classification tasks: a benchmark on synthetic graphs and a classification of Alzheimer's disease from triangle meshes of the right hippocampus.
+Our method is as good as or better than its competition in both cases.
+Our layers lead to fast learning, even with smaller data sets.
+The implementation of our network units is available as part of the open-source \texttt{Morphomatics} library~\citep{Morphomatics}.
+Data and code to reproduce the experiments can be found at \url{https://github.com/morphomatics/MfdGCN}.

-\emph{Outline of the paper.} We start by recalling related work in Section \ref{sec:related_work}.
-Then, in Section \ref{sec:background}, we provide the necessary background on Riemannian manifolds and graph Laplacians with manifold-valued features.
+\emph{Outline of the paper.} We start by recalling related work in Section~\ref{sec:related_work}.
+Then, in Section~\ref{sec:background}, we provide the necessary background on Riemannian manifolds and graph Laplacians with manifold-valued features.
 In Section \ref{sec:diff_layer}, we introduce our novel diffusion layer and prove its equivariance properties.
-Our second layer, the tangent multilayer perceptron, is constructed in Section \ref{sec:tLL} and shows the same desirable equivariance behavior as the diffusion layer.
-Both layers are then combined within a generic graph convolutional neural network (GCN) block in Section \ref{sec:GCN}.
-Section \ref{sec:numerics} contains our numerical results.
-Finally, a summary and conclusions for future work are given in Section \ref{sec:conclusions}.
+Our second layer, the tangent multilayer perceptron, is constructed in Section~\ref{sec:tLL} and shows the same desirable equivariance behavior as the diffusion layer.
+Both layers are combined within a generic graph convolutional neural network (GCN) block in Section~\ref{sec:GCN}.
+Section~\ref{sec:numerics} contains our numerical results.
+Finally, Section~\ref{sec:conclusions} gives a summary and conclusions for future work.
 The appendices contain further theoretical results on the diffusion layer.